 Some apps may also require you to work for a specific employer or make a minimum amount of money each month to qualify.

-Will pay advance apps affect my credit?
+Will payday advance apps affect my credit?

 In general, no. Most pay advance apps don’t check your credit history when you request an advance, nor will they report your on-time or missed payments to the major credit bureaus.

-Alternatives to pay advance apps
+Alternatives to cash advance apps

-Pay advance apps are only one option when you’re looking for cash fast.
+Cash advance apps are only one option when you’re looking for cash fast.
 If you need to borrow more than these apps offer, you might want to look into these alternatives:

-Payday loans.
+- Payday loans.
 Depending on what state you live in, you may be able to get a payday loan between $100 and $500.
 However, these usually come with APRs in the triple digits and loan terms of just a month.
 Compare lenders below.

-Local programs and resources.
+- Local programs and resources.
 Many local government agencies, nonprofits and charities offer free financial services and help with things like food or utilities for those in need.